Report-back:

 Here's an example of what we can do once the data have been quality controlled and processed with all the complementary information.

 One of the big questions that our team endeavors to answer is: What is the probability of snowfall in each region?
 To answer this, we run analyses on the processed dataset and create snowfall probability curves.
 Across all years of this project, we have seen changes to the snowfall probability curves as we got more observations.
-For example, see the yearly changes for four ecoregions.
+For example, check out the yearly changes for four ecoregions in the image below.
 The grey lines are each season’s data (delineated by water year), and the black line indicates the cumulative snowfall probability along with the 50% snowfall probability air temperature.
 Learning about these differences is critical for many reasons, one being that the air temperature at the 50% snowfall probability varies across regions.
 With more observations we can fine tune this value, which helps with winter weather forecasting, emergency management, and overall recreational safety.
 Our optimized data processing pipeline increases the frequency and reproducibility of analyses like this.

 Snowfall probability curves over time, derived using precipitation phase report from MRoS observers.